valimised/ivxv/Documentation/en/protocols/05-ehaal.rst

 If a timestamp is used for qualification, then the element ``SignaturePolicyIdentifier`` is not used.
 No non-obligatory elements are used.
-The time of signing is fixed by the computer filling in the data structure, and the voter’s X509 certificate is retrieved from the ID card or using the DigiDoc service.
+The time of signing is fixed by the computer filling in the data structure, and the voter’s X509 certificate is retrieved from the ID card or using the mobile ID service.

 .. literalinclude:: ../../common/xmltemplates/sp.template